 1. Wash the green beans.

-2. Snap off the ends of the greens beans and cut or snap the green beans into pieces.
+2. Snap off the ends of the green beans and cut or snap the green beans into pieces.
 Set aside.

 3. Finely dice the onion, garlic, and smoked sausage.
 Set aside.